Six Kashmiris martyred, 100 injured

 A police official, speaking on condition of anonymity, said that in one incident a youth being chased by police “jumped into the Jhelum river and died”.

-According to the media reports, the Indian Army used bullets, teargas, and pellets and engaged in shelling on the protesters as they took to the streets of various towns, including Srinagar, Pulwama and Baramulla, despite a paralysing curfew and the deployment of additional troops in Indian Held Kashmir.
+According to media reports, the Indian Army used bullets, teargas, and pellets and engaged in shelling on the protesters as they took to the streets of various towns, including Srinagar, Pulwama, and Baramulla, despite a paralysing curfew and the deployment of additional troops in Indian Held Kashmir.

 More than a 100 people, including political leaders and activists, have been arrested as part of the lockdown for being a threat to the peace in the Himalayan valley, officials told the Press Trust of India.